Bot-Campus-AI/Python-Fundamentals/README.md

 ---

-Thank you for using this simple project to start your Python journey with BotCampus AI.
+Thank you for embarking on your Python journey with BotCampus AI through this project.
 Happy coding!
 ```